GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 [`.raised`](style-classes.html#raised) style classes can always be used to override the default appearance.

+::: important
-Important: the [property@Gtk.Button:has-frame] property will **not** be set to `FALSE` when a button gets the flat appearance automatically.
+    The [property@Gtk.Button:has-frame] property will **not** be set to `FALSE` when a button gets the flat appearance automatically.
 It also cannot be set to `TRUE` to make a button raised, the style class should be used directly instead.